-- Upon the beginning of homeroom at 8:20 a.m., your cell phone is to be turned off and secured in locker - Cell phones can be used during break (15 minutes) and lunch time.
+- Prior to the beginning of homeroom at 8:20 a.m., your cell phone is to be turned off and secured in locker (Middle School) or in locker or bookbag (High School). - Cell phones can be used during break (15 minutes) and lunch time.
 It must be shut off at all other times.
-Upon return to class from breaks/lunch, phones will be placed in locker. - Cell phones are to be appropriately used.
+Upon return to class from breaks/lunch, phones will be placed back in their secure location. - Cell phones are to be appropriately used.
 Cell phones that are used for cyber-bullying, communicating inappropriate messages or graphics, spreading gossip/slander, will result in the loss of cell phone privileges of the owner. - Even though your cell phone may have photo capabilities, photos are not to be taken at school during the instructional day. - If you become ill while at school and need to go home, it is extremely important that you make the phone call home from the office.
 The Administrative Assistant/Administrator will need to speak with a parent/guardian to care for your needs and ensure that transportation home is secured.
 If this guideline is not followed, cell phone privileges may be revoked. - If cell phone use interferes with the teachers' or administrators' ability to deal with a problem at school effectively, then privileges will be revoked.
 When incidents occur at school, it needs to be dealt with by school staff without outside interference.
 Students should not be contacting parents/guardians before school staff have had time to investigate/deal with an incident. - The use of cell phones is a privilege, so make responsible choices to be able to maintain cell phone use during breaks. - Other electronic devices such as I-pods, video games, etc. are to be used during breaks and lunch time as well.
 These devices are to be locked in lockers during instructional time; they should not be visible during this time. - Cell phones that have been confiscated will be turned in to the office by the student with battery in place.
 Removing the battery is not an option.
-A student may pick the phone up at the end of the day when consequences will be discussed. - In the case of high school students, cell phones or other electronic devices may be used during instructional time when the teacher deems them to have an instructional purpose.
+A student may pick the phone up at the end of the day when consequences will be discussed, if necessary. - In the case of high school students, cell phones or other electronic devices may be used during instructional time when the teacher deems them to have an instructional purpose.
 The teacher will inform you of the need to bring cell phones to class.
 These devices may only be used for the purpose/purposes prescribed by the teacher.
-In cases where this does not occur, the electronic device will be confiscated by the teacher. - Refusal to adhere to these guidelines is considered defiance and will be managed as non-compliance to school policy.
+In cases where this does not occur, the electronic device will be taken to the office by the student. - Refusal to adhere to these guidelines is considered defiance and will be managed as non-compliance to school policy. - Parents are asked to contact their child during breaks and lunch.
+This avoids a student's phone privileges being revoked for the day or classroom interruptions.